 I then attended the conference of the school I’m currently attending, the Institute of Integrated Nutrition in New York City.
 On the stage in front of thousands, I proudly announced my book’s title and tag line and the fact that my son and I had written it together.
 At this point we were happy to say that our book had now risen to be an Amazon Best Seller under Children’s Health/Allergies.
 This is something we could only dream of and are so grateful to everyone who has helped to make this happen.

 We capped the week off with doing a presentation to a local boy scout troop.
 We spoke to them about making healthy choices and how much sugar is consumed today and what healthier alternatives are available.
-My son got his first chance to speak to his peers about his experience.
-He read from his book and held a Q & A afterwards.
+My son got his first chance to speak to his peers about about our book.
+He read a chapter of the book and held a Q & A afterwards.
 I thought it was such special moment.
 The children really responded to him as it wasn’t one more mom telling them what they should and shouldn’t eat but one of their own.
-I sat back to the side wanting to disappear so he could really enjoy the moment, enjoy where we started and where we are now.
-You see, our story would have had a much different ending if we didn’t do some of things we had learned early on.
 It is our mission as we continue to spread the word and speak to groups both large and small, that through our message others are given different endings as well…endings full of hope and RECOVERY!

 Please contact Colleen at firstname.lastname@example.org for more information on health coaching, presentations and book signings.